RainMaker1707/C2_prompt/README.md

     So I will probably try to directly embed the pyshark files in the prompt knowledge to let users send pcap files directly.

     **A basic extractor has been written in python but I struggle to use pyshark inside the environement of the GPT4 prompt.**
+    For now the prompt will provide a basic pcap to txt python extractor.
+User will have to run it locally and then provides the converted file to GPT.
+    ```python
+    import pyshark

+    filepath = "file/to/your/file"

+    with open(filepath, "w") as f:
+        for packet in pyshark.FileCapture(filepath[0:-5] + ".txt"):
+            f.write(str(packet))
+            f.write("-"*17+"\n"+"-"*17) # Packet separation (not really helps the LLM but improves human readability)
+    ```

+    Secondly the prompt give to much informations about how it proceeds to give the answer.
+I'll see to fix this later.

     ## Remarks to note
     - For now only non noisy data are available.
 Noisy data (low, medium and high noise) will be available soon.